-The Graduate Record Examination (GRE) is a 3 hour and 45 minutes, multiple-choice, multi-stage test required by most graduate schools.
-The GRE Board oversees GRE tests, services and research and establishes all policies for the GRE Program, which is administered by ETS.
+The Graduate Record Examination (GRE) is a 3 hour and 45 minutes, multiple-choice, a multi-stage test required by most graduate schools.
+The GRE Board oversees GRE tests, services, and research and establishes all policies for the GRE Program, which is administered by ETS.

 Schools differ in how they use your GRE score.
 Some consider it very important, while others view it as a formality.
 We recommend asking your prospective programs — most will be quite willing to tell you what part the test plays in their admissions decisions.

 What’s the breakdown of the GRE?

 The GRE consists of an Analytical Writing section that contains two essay questions, sections that contain 20 multiple-choice questions, and two Quantitative sections that contain 20 multiple-choice questions.

 There is also a sixth, experimental section that will be either Verbal or Quantitative.
 This portion will not count towards your final score — ETS uses it to test questions for use on future exams.
 Unfortunately, you’ll have no way of knowing which part is experimental (it will look identical to the real Verbal or Quantitative section), so you’ll need to do your best on the entire test.

 The GRE is a multi-stage test.
 This means that the computer will use your performance in one section to determine the difficulty level of the next section.
 Within a section, however, the question selection is static and you can skip around.
 If you do very well on your first verbal section, for example, the second verbal section you will see will be much more difficult.
 This is a good thing, however, because you must get to and successfully tackle the hardest questions to get to the highest possible scores.

 You will receive separate Verbal and Quantitative Scores; these are reported on a scale from 130 to 170 in one-point increments.
 The Analytical Writing section is listed separately and is scored on a scale of 0 to 6, in half-point increments.